learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Mobile_Development/content.md

 1. **Platform Dependency**: Developing separate codebases for iOS and Android requires additional time and resources compared to cross-platform development, as developers need to maintain platform-specific codebases and implement platform-specific features separately.
 CSC301 students need people with both domain knowledge otherwise, they won't be able to fulfill partner's requirement.
 2. **Learning Curve**: Learning platform-specific languages and frameworks, such as Swift for iOS and Kotlin for Android, may require additional time and effort, especially for developers new to mobile development.
 3. **Release Cycle**: Releasing updates and new features simultaneously across multiple platforms may pose challenges due to differences in release processes and approval times between app stores.
 This can be seen as a challenge for CSC301 students who have limited time for releasing a product.

+Native Mobile development also allows ease to follow platform-specific design guidelines.
+These guidelines provide developers with insights into the user interface (UI) and user experience (UX) expectations specific to each platform, ensuring that applications look and feel native to the respective operating systems.

 ## Comparing Performance and User Experience